gofer/wol-tools/README.md

 It needs target NIC's MAC address to build the magic packet.
 This tool estimates target MAC address in your local ARP cache or static local database.

+We strongly recommended to create local database in preparation for ARP cache expiration.
 File "local.db"; local database is as following format.

     [HOSTNAME] [IP ADDRESS] [MAC ADDRESS]